jatin2507/docdelta/docs/PROVIDERS.md

 - **Code-specialized models**: Specifically trained for software development tasks
 - **Reasoning modes**: Advanced cognitive capabilities for complex problems

-Use `npm run validate-models xai-grok` to see currently available models and their specifications.
+Use `scribeverse list --model xai-grok` to see currently available models and their specifications.

 #### Special Features